Thirty-three deformation classes of compact hyperk\"ahler orbifolds: Introduction

 \subsubsection{When $X$ is a manifold of $K3^{[2]}$-type}

-In \cite{Gerald}, the symplectic automorphism groups on such a manifold are classified.
+In \cite{Gerald}, the symplectic automorphism groups of such a manifold are classified.
 Therefore, it could be possible to study these cases.

 Let $S$ be a K3 surface.
 Let $S^{[2]}$ be the Hilbert scheme of 2 points on $S$.
-As before a \emph{natural} automorphism group on $S^{[2]}$ is an automorphism induced by an automorphism on $S$.
+As before a \emph{natural} automorphism of $S^{[2]}$ is an automorphism induced by an automorphism of $S$.
 Note that the varieties obtained with $X=S^{[2]}$ and $G$ a natural symplectic automorphism groups correspond to the Fujiki varieties when $\theta=\id$.
-Bertini, Capasso, Debarre, Grossi, Mauri and Mazzon are also studying this case in \cite{Bertini}.
+Bertini, Capasso, Grossi, Mauri and Mazzon (\cite{Bertini}) have classified this case.

+Therefore, it remains to study the case when $G$ is non-natural.
+When $G$ is natural but non admissible (see Definition \ref{admidefi}), it also remains to compute the singularities of the obtained varieties.